8 Best Grout Colors to use with Gray Tiles

 Where do you want to Grout?

 Keep in mind what is the location where you want to apply the grouting.
-Bathrooms and kitchens required dark grout color because they get dirty easily due to a lot of moisture there.
+Bathrooms and kitchens require dark grout colors because they get dirty easily due to a lot of moisture there.

-While on the other hand, light colors suit more in bedrooms, hallways, and dining rooms.
+While on the other hand, light colors suit more bedrooms, hallways, and dining rooms.

 So, keep in mind the location.